Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy

-During the previous demonstration, it was shown that a model is $R$-non-contextual if and only if it can be factorizable.
-This property when $R=\mathbb{R}^{+}$ is equivalent to Bell's locality \cite{Bell:111654}, as explained in Ref. \cite{Abramsky_2011}.
-The theorem above thus relates Bell's nonlocality as a special case of the contextuality of the respective empirical model.
-For our case with non-finite fibers, this identification is generalized for cases of a continuous spectrum.
+During the previous demonstration, we showed that a model is noncontextual if and only if it can be factorizable.
+This property when dealing with probabilistic measures is equivalent to Bell’s locality \cite{PhysicsPhysiqueFizika.1.195}, as explained in Ref. \cite{Abramsky_2011}.
+The theorem above thus relates Bell’s nonlocality as a special case of the contextuality of the respective empirical model.
+For our case with non-finite fibers, we generalize this identification for cases of a continuous spectrum.
 Another important point is the role of outcome-determinism by choosing $K_{U}(\lambda,\sigma_{U})=\delta_{\lambda|_{U}}(\sigma_{U})$.
 This imposition restricts the kernels one can use, restricting the previous theorem to ideal measurements \cite{Spekkens_2014}.